junior-dev-struggle-bus/junior-dev-struggle-blog/content/blog/20190806gatsbyblog_addingtags/index.md

 And legitimately - that's in.
 Your tags attribute will now live up in props, just like a prop standarly passed in React.

 ## Testing that it worked
 Did it work?
 Let's see.
-Let's go to our blog-post.js template at add the tag to confirm it's added to props as expected.
-For funzies, I added a Tags section below the rest of the post metadata on the in blog-post.js, using a map statement to loop through all the tags.
+Let's go to our `blog-post.js` template at add the tag to confirm it's added to props as expected.
+For funzies, I added a Tags section below the rest of the post metadata on the in `blog-post.js`, using a map statement to loop through all the tags.

 ![](./testingAddingToBlog.png)

-In the markdown file we have 'aboutTheBlog' and 'thisJustGotMeta' - and that's what we see on our post!
+In the markdown file we have `aboutTheBlog` and `thisJustGotMeta` - and that's what we see on our post!

 ![](./finalResult.png)